storageos/storageos.github.io/_docs/manage/volumes/resize.md

 The volume is expanded immediately but you still need to manually resize the filesystem by calling resize2fs.

-Shrinking a volume is not supported in the beta.
+Shrinking a volume is not supported.